meekee7/beetlepuzzlesolver/README.md

 # beetlepuzzlesolver
 Solver for the beetle puzzle in level 5 of the game Morphopolis.
-All content is in the gh-pages branch
+You can find the Javascript solver in the gh-pages branch.
+You can find the C# solver in the CSharp branch.